rust-lang/www.rust-lang.org/CONTRIBUTING.md

 The site currently uses two frameworks: [Tachyons] and [Skeleton].

-The team is currently in the process of transitioning from Tachyons to Skeleton.
+The team is currently in the process of transitioning from Skeleton to Tachyons.
 This is a somewhat complicated transition, so if you would like to update CSS, please file an issue.